On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: To diagonal extremality of extremal matrices

 Extremality of the matrix $A$ implies that for every polydiagonal $K$ in $B$ it holds that $k_{\alpha} >0$.
 Assume that for some polydiagonal $K$ in $B$ we have $k_{\alpha} < 1$.
 Then there is another index $\gamma$ such that $k_\gamma >0$ in hyperplane $\Gamma_{1, \alpha_1}$.
-By Theorem~\ref{slackuse}, index $\gamma$ is covered with weight $1$ by every optimal hyperplane cover of $B$ but the hyperplane cover $\Lambda'$ covers it with weight at least $1+ \delta$: a contradiction. \end{proof}
+By Theorem~\ref{slackuse}, index $\gamma$ is covered with weight $1$ by every optimal hyperplane cover of $B$.
+But the hyperplane cover $\Lambda'$ covers it with weight at least $1+ \delta$: a contradiction. \end{proof}

-Next we prove that Constructions~\ref{extrconstrdim} and \ref{extrconstrorder} that increase dimension and order of extremal matrices preserve the property of diagonal extremality.
+Next, we prove that Constructions~\ref{extrconstrdim} and \ref{extrconstrorder} (increasing dimension and order of extremal matrices) preserve the property of diagonal extremality.

-\begin{teorema} [supporting Conjecture~\ref{diagextrcon}] Let $A$ be a diagonally extremal matrix, and let $B$ be an extremal matrix obtained via Construction~$\ref{extrconstrdim}$ or~$\ref{extrconstrorder}$.
+\begin{teorema} [supporting Conjecture~\ref{diagextrcon}] Let $A$ be a diagonally extremal matrix, and let $B$ be an extremal matrix obtained via Construction~$\ref{extrconstrdim}$ or~$\ref{extrconstrorder}$ from $A$.
 Then the matrix $B$ is also diagonally extremal. \end{teorema}

-\begin{proof} If the matrix $B$ is obtained by Construction~\ref{extrconstrdim} that all its hyperplanes of some direction are exactly the matrix $A$.
-If we assume the diagonal extremality of $A$, changing a zero entry of $B$ to a unity one gives a diagonal in some hyperplane of $B$.
+\begin{proof} If the matrix $B$ is obtained by Construction~\ref{extrconstrdim}, then all its hyperplanes of some direction are exactly the matrix $A$.
+If we assume the diagonal extremality of $A$, changing a zero entry of $B$ to unity gives a diagonal in some hyperplane of $B$.
 It only remains to expand this diagonal to the whole matrix $B$.

-Assume now that the matrix $B$ is given by Construction~\ref{extrconstrorder}.
-Returning to the proof of Theorem~\ref{extrconstrorderproof}, note that in Clause 1 and 2 each polydiagonal, arising in $B$ via replacing a zero entry with index $\gamma$ to a unity one, consists of some unity entry $b_{\sigma}$ and some polydiagonal in the submatrix $B_{\sigma} = A$ such that $\gamma \in A$.
-In addition, in Clause 3 for some cases the submatrix $B_{\gamma}$ strictly contains matrix $A$.
-So if such operation gives a diagonal in the matrix $A$ then a diagonal also appears in the matrix $B$. \end{proof}
+Suppose now that the matrix $B$ is given by Construction~\ref{extrconstrorder}.
+Returning to the proof of Theorem~\ref{extrconstrorderproof}, note that in Clause 1 and 2 each polydiagonal, arising in $B$ by adding index $\gamma$ to the support, consists of some $1$-entry $b_{\sigma}$ and a polydiagonal in the submatrix $B_{\sigma} = A$ such that $\gamma \in A$.
+In Clause 3 for some cases the submatrix $B_{\gamma}$ strictly contains matrix $A$.
+So, if such operation gives a diagonal in the matrix $A$, then a diagonal also appears in the matrix $B$. \end{proof}